Services and Programs /

 PANdemonium4 Flute Symposium

 This event is an all-day flute workshop geared toward college flute majors, graduate students, and young professionals.
-High school students, adult amateurs, flute teachers, and community members are also very welcome to attend as a participant (may attend all events and play in chamber ensembles, $60) or as an auditor (primarily for non-flutists or young flutists: may attend all events, but not play in chamber ensembles, $40).
-Participants may apply to perform in a masterclass (additional fee if selected).
+High school students, adult amateurs, flute teachers, and community members are also very welcome to attend.
 The primary goal is to provide a high-level flute experience for college level flute majors and up, from the Midwest and beyond.
+Participants may virtually attend all four workshops, four masterclasses, and the opening and closing sessions for a total fee of $50.
+Participants may apply to perform in a masterclass; if accepted, there is an additional $20 fee.

 » Register Now